IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 **Notes on acquisition:** Often established by the regulator.

 **Notes of caution:** As the number of required surveys becomes more evenly spaced through the year, emissions get lower.
 As surveys become more clustered, emission rise (because leaks go longer without repair).
 In general, the minimum interval should attempt to evenly space surveys through the year, but should still be representative of what crews are likely to do.
-The minimum interval can approximate the number of days in a year divided by the survey frequency (so for two surveys, an interval of ~180 day should evenly space the surveys.
+The minimum interval can approximate the number of days in a year divided by the survey frequency (so for two surveys, an interval of ~180 days should evenly space the surveys).
 However, keep in mind that the crews may take several days or weeks to complete surveys, so if not enough time remains in the year, facilities may be missed and end up out of compliance.

 ### fixed\_sensors